Landing pages can serve different purposes – and they are all crucial to streamlining your sales funnels and generating revenue for your business.

-You might be using a landing page to collect emails from visitors who opt in for a freebie, or maybe you might want to get people to register for an upcoming webinar.
+You might be using a landing page to collect emails from visitors who opt in for a freebie, or you might want to get people to register for an upcoming webinar.
 Perhaps, in some cases, a landing page can be the sales page where you present your offer and allow visitors to buy your product or service.

-No matter the role a particular landing page plays in your business, there’s always the same goal; to entice people to take action, subscribe, register, or buy.
+No matter the role a particular landing page plays in your business, there’s always the same goal: to entice people to take action, subscribe, register, or buy.
 To help you accomplish your goal of creating high-converting landing pages, we’ve put together a 27-point landing page checklist that you should go through before you publish your next landing page.

 In reality, most landing pages are not optimized for conversions.
-They’re “pretty,” but they don’t work that well… That’s why we built Scriptly’s Page Builder.
-Inside Scriptly, you’ll find landing pages that get 52% conversion on average or more.
+They’re “pretty,” but they don’t work that well…

 A 27-point landing page checklist